Languages of Angola: African languages

-Umbundu is the most widely spoken Bantu language, spoken natively by about 23 percent of the population, about 5.9 million.
-It is mainly spoken in the center and south of the country.
+Umbundu, the most widely-spoken Bantu language, is spoken natively by about 23 percent of the population, about 5.9 million, mainly in the centre and the south of the country.
 Kimbundu is spoken in Luanda Province and adjacent provinces.
 Kikongo is spoken in the northwest, including the exclave of Cabinda.
 About 8.24% of Angolans use Kikongo.
 Fiote is spoken by about 2.9%, mainly in Cabinda.
 Lingala is also spoken in Angola.

-The San people speak languages from two families, the !Kung and Khoe, though only a few hundred speak the latter.
+The San people speak languages from two families, the !Kung and Khoe though only a few hundred speak the latter.
 The majority of San fled to South Africa after the end of the civil war.
 The extinct Kwadi language may have been distantly related to Khoe, and Kwisi is entirely unknown; their speakers were neither Khoisan nor Bantu.

 Asian languages

-A (very small) number of Angolans of Lebanese descent speak Arabic and/or French.
-Due to increasing Angola-China relations, there is now a sinophone community of about 300,000.
+A very small number of Angolans of Lebanese descent descent speak Lebanese Arabic and/or French.
+Increasing Angola-China relations has caused a Chinese-speaking community of about 300,000.

-List of Languages of Angola
+List of languages

-Listed below are the languages of Angola.
+Here are the languages of Angola: